de-passage/flags/README.md

 call set(), unset(), toggle() and is_set() on the bits they refer to.
 They also implicitely convert to **bool**.

 	iterator begin()
 	iterator end()
 	const_iterator begin() const
 	const_iterator end() const
-Does exactly what you would expect them to do.
+Do exactly what you would expect them to do.

     bool empty() const
 Returns true if all the flags are set to false.
 True otherwise.

 	template<T> T to() const
 Convert the flags to a T. For compatibility. (will probably be changed to